ooni/spec/probe/README.md

 At this point, the engine will contact the collector, interaction (3), to open a report for the specific nettest.
 This means that the collector will be prepared for receiving and storing the results of the nettest.
+In code terms, this means the collector will tell the engine the ID of the report, to be used to submit measurements as part of this report.

 ### Nettesting